EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 }
 ```

 We need to give the Map the ability to update the zoom and bounds from our code.
-Replace `// insert: cluster map capabilities` with these attributes:
+Insert after `// map options`:

 ```typescript
 yesIWantToUseGoogleMapApiInternals